-Since returning from a loan spell with the Loons’ USL League One affiliate, the 20-year-old striker has found his form, scoring four goals and setting up two others in his last four games — despite starting only one of those.
+Since returning from a loan spell with the Loons’ USL League One affiliate, the 20-year-old striker has found his form, scoring six goals and setting up three others — despite starting only four of his 11 matches.

 MLSsoccer.com caught up with Toye at United’s training complex to learn 10 things about the Loons’ new scoring sensation: